Saint George's, Saint George, Grenada — Caribbean Region of the Americas (Lesser Antilles of the West Indies)

 Erected by Grenada National Trust.

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Civil Rights • Colonial Era • Man-Made Features.
+This historical marker is listed in these topic lists: Civil Rights • Colonial Era • Man-Made Features • Religion & Religious Structures.
+A significant historical year for this entry is 1831.

 Location.
-12° 3.057′ N, 61° 45.214′ W. Marker is in St. George's, Saint George.
-Marker is on Grand Etang Road just south of Young Street, on the left when traveling south.
+12° 3.057′ N, 61° 45.214′ W. Marker is in Saint George's, Saint George.
+It is on Grand Etang Road just south of Young Street, on the left when traveling south.
 Touch for map.
 Touch for directions.